Ashken-Soriano/Ashken-Soriano/README.md

 ## About Me

-I am currently in the early stages of my programming journey.
-I’m still building my confidence, so I’m focused on exploring different tools and concepts and slowly understanding how they work in real situations.
-I also create other assets and 3D models using Blender, although I haven’t fully explored it yet.
-My goal for now is to gradually develop a solid foundation before moving on to more advanced projects.
+I’m still at the beginning of my programming journey, and I’m not really good at it yet — but I do understand a little and I’m continuously learning.
+Right now I’m mostly exploring different tools and concepts to slowly get a feel for how they work in real situations.
+I also create assets and 3D models using Blender, although I haven’t fully explored that either.
+For now, my goal is to gradually build a solid foundation before eventually moving on to more advanced projects.

 ## Skills & Technologies